 It doesn’t budge as I write on lotion-smeared MD Paper.
 Based on experience with this ink in a LAMY Safari EF, there’s no skipping or feathering at all.
 Currently the most reliable fountain pen ink to me when writing with lotiony hands! - Sailor Seiboku

-Comparison list:
+Comparison notes:

-- Rhodia paper vs MD Paper
+- Rhodia paper vs MD Paper “Cream”

 When I don’t want to bother with fountain pens, often when problem-solving at work, I reach out for: